pratt-savi-810/pratt-savi-810-2018-10/lessons/lesson_00/README.md

 * Try to clone this repo: https://github.com/pratt-savi-810/pratt-savi-810-2018-10
   * HINT - its the BRIGHT GREEN button.

+* **IMPORTANT NOTE:** We'll go over GitHub Desktop a bit more in class.
+So don't worry if you don't quite get it early on.

 ![github clone](../../images/github_clone_repo.png)

 * **IMPORTANT NOTE:** If you don't have ArcGIS at your home desktop or laptop computer, you can still install GitHub to be able to **write code** and **[pseudocode](https://en.wikipedia.org/wiki/Pseudocode)** without the ArcGIS software installed.